MatthewMZN/FutureMakers/README.md

 Improve your understanding of the importance of ethics in the real-world context of AI and automation with this [review](https://hub.packtpub.com/machine-learning-ethics-what-you-need-to-know-and-what-you-can-do/) on machine learning ethics.

 ### Action Item:
-Build a gender classification model from either of these two datasets: [facial images](https://www.kaggle.com/thanaphatj/gender-classification-of-facial-images-cnn/#data) & [voice](https://www.kaggle.com/primaryobjects/voicegender).
+Build a gender classification model from either of these two datasets: [facial images](https://www.kaggle.com/thanaphatj/gender-classification-of-facial-images-cnn/#data) & [voice](https://www.kaggle.com/primaryobjects/voicegender) (I chose voice).
 Use this [Kaggle notebook](https://www.kaggle.com/thanaphatj/gender-classification-of-facial-images-cnn) as a guide as you develop your own model.
 Make predictions throughout the process on how accurate the algorithm will be about gender (or age, ethnicity, and gender for the facial dataset).
-The results may surprise you!

-### Reflection: [ADD]

 ## Day 17 | Image Classification & Machine Learning | **[TOC](#table-of-contents)**<br>
 ### 7/22/2021